mmikowski/hi_score/README.md

 ---
 ## The xhi tool
 The `xhi` tool automates almost every conceivable stage of the SPA development process using researched best practice.
-The configuration is stored in the NPM `package.json` file and is used to support many [NPM lifecycle scripts][_38].
-The `xhi` tool allows you to string together multiple stages either explicitly or implicitly (See )
+The configuration is stored in the NPM `package.json` file and is used to support all [NPM lifecycle scripts][_38].
+The `xhi` will run the multiple number of stages to attain a goal (See [below][#run-lifecycle-stages]) and will abort with guidance instructions if any prerequisite stage cannot be met.

 The full-lifecycle stages supported by `xhi` are shown below.
-Those marked `WIP` need work.
+Those marked 1.4.x are placeholder which will be addressed in the next major release.

 ```
   $ xhi help all